Absorption of Sub-MeV Fermionic Dark Matter by Electron Targets: Models

 The leading decay channels for the vector-mediated model are shown in Table~\ref{tab:decays}.
 Since $\chi$ mixes with the right-handed neutrino, the decay of $\chi \rightarrow \gamma \nu $ requires a neutrino mass insertion and can be negligibly small.
 The decay of $\chi$ into $\nu\gamma\gamma$ does not arise at 1-loop since loops of vector-like fermions with an odd number of external vector legs are zero by charge conjugation symmetry.
 The leading decays are thus $\chi\rightarrow 3 \nu$ and $\chi \rightarrow \nu \gamma \gamma \gamma $.
 The decay rates for these were computed for a similar model with dark photons coupled to nucleons in \cite{Dror:2019dib} and we repurpose them here.
 Given in terms of model parameters, the decay rates are

+For setting limits on the $ \chi \rightarrow \nu \gamma \gamma \gamma $ decay, we approximate the bound with those computed in Ref.\cite{Essig:2013goa} for dark matter decaying to an invisible state and two photons.
+For setting limits on $ \chi \rightarrow 3 \nu $ decay channel, we use the results from Ref.~\cite{DES:2020mpv} which restrict $ \Gamma _{ 3 \nu } ^{-1} \gtrsim 50~{\rm Gyr} $.
 The $\nu \gamma \gamma \gamma$ decay will be present with (at least) this rate for any model that leads to a vector-mediated operator and can be considered as an irreducible decay; it may be possible to construct models which evade the $3\nu$ channel.

 In addition to decays, direct dark photon searches place constraints on the parameter space.
 Constraints on dark photons are well documented and have been summarized recently for visible decays in {\it e.g.} Fig. 4 of Ref.~\cite{Ilten:2018crw}.
 In making plots, we fix the dark photon mass and mixing angle to be $m_{A'} = 20~{\rm MeV}$ and $\varepsilon=10^{-3}$, leaving the remaining free parameters as $g_X$, $m_X$, and $\theta$.
 The resulting projected sensitivity of searches for the dark photon mediator model are presented in Fig.~\ref{fig:sigmaeproj}.
 The decay and direct constraints depend on the value of the mixing angle.
 In Fig.~\ref{fig:DarkPhotonBenchmark}, we show the limits for two benchmark values of $\theta$.
 The shaded bands in Fig.~\ref{fig:sigmaeproj} correspond to the minimal decay and direct constraints (the intersection of decay and direct bounds as $\theta$ varies) such that there exists a value of $\theta$ for which the point in the parameter space is otherwise allowed.